Datawithabhishek/Mobile-Price-Range-Prediction/README.md

 2. There are some top features like Ram,battery_power,px_width,px_height, mobile_wt.

-3. form all the above experiments we can conclude that logistic regression and,KNN we got the best results
+3. form all the above experiments we can conclude that Stacking and logistic regression gave the good results

+4. we chose Logistic Regresion for deploying